sourcegraph/jetbrains/TESTING.md

 1. Navigate to `Cody` toolbar and use `Sign in with GitHub`.
 2. Browser is launched automatically and IDE freezes with spinning `Login to Sourcegraph` dialog.
-3. Authorize with valid account.
+3. Authorize with a valid account.

 #### Expected behaviour

-* IDE should receive valid token automatically.
+* IDE should receive a valid token automatically.
 * `Commands` and `Chat` tabs are ready to use.

 ### Sign in with GitLab